Nagahama Hachimangu Shrine 長濱八幡宮

 Pay a visit to the god of war at Nagahama Hachimangu Shrine

-With a rich, diverse history that goes back more than a thousand years, Nagahama Hachimangu Shrine is home to the main god of Nagahama City as well as a number of seasonal events.
+With a rich, diverse history that goes back almost a thousand years, Nagahama Hachimangu Shrine is home to the main god of Nagahama City as well as a number of seasonal events.

 Pay your respects to Nagahama's top deity

 Catch the famous hydrangea blooms in June

 In April, the shrine hosts a large float festival

 Nagahama Hachimangu Shrine is easily accessible by train.

 Take the Tokaido Shinkansen to Maibara (20 minutes from Kyoto).
 Then take the Hokuriku Main Line to Nagahama (about 10 minutes).
 The shrine is about a 15-minute walk from Nagahama Station.

 Hachimangu and hikiyama